|Building:||Tory Building, Room 421D|

 |Degrees:||BA English Literature (University of Ottawa); MBA (Queens University); PhD Management (Queen’s University)|

-Dr. Dyke has spoken and published extensively on the changing dynamics of the workforce and diversity issues.
-Major monographs include a guide to managing diversity in law firms, a cross‑cultural study of attitudes towards women in management, and large studies in the federal public service, the high tech sector and policing.
+Dr. Dyke holds an MBA and PhD in Management from Queen’s University, and a BA (Honours) in English Literature from the University of Ottawa.
+She has spoken and published extensively on the changing dynamics of the workforce and diversity issues.
+Major monographs include a guide to managing diversity in law firms, a cross‑cultural study of attitudes towards women in management, and large studies in the federal public service, the high-tech sector and policing.
 Dr. Dyke is also the recipient of six Best Paper Awards for her research.
-Her consulting experience includes work with some of Canada’s largest public and private sector organizations including a major executive training initiative on diversity, a custom leadership program for a federal agency and various projects on workplace climate issues.
+Her consulting experience includes work with some of Canada’s largest public- and private-sector organizations, including a major executive training initiative on diversity, a custom leadership program for a federal agency and various projects on workplace climate issues.

 In 2014, Dr. Dyke was the recipient of a Leading Women Building Communities Award from the Government of Ontario.
 Dr. Dyke has also been awarded a Carleton Graduate Mentoring Award and the Graduate Students’ Association Excellence Award in Graduate Teaching at Carleton University.
 She has been nominated by Carleton alumnae for a Governor General’s Award in Commemoration of the Person’s Case, as a YMCA-YWCA Woman of Distinction and for a Capital Educators’ Award.